gfarcas/gfarcas.github.io/_posts/2020-12-02-03-12-2020-terraform-in-oracle.md

 In this section, you fetch a list of the availability domains in your tenancy.

-In the `tf-provider` directory, create a file called `availability-domains.tf`.
+In the `terraform-tutorial` directory, create a file called `availability-domains.tf`.
 Add the following code to `availability-domains.tf`.
 Replace the field with brackets, with the information you gathered in previous section.